-The Directors present their Report together with the audited Financial Statements of the Company for the period from 4 January 2019 (date of incorporation) to 31 January 2020.
+The Directors present their Report together with the audited Financial Statements of the Company for the year ended 31 January 2021.

 Listing Status

 Since being admitted to trading on the Specialist Fund Segment of the London Stock Exchange, a regulated market, on 27 March 2019, the Company is subject to the Prospectus Rules, the Disclosure Guidance and Transparency Rules, the Market Abuse Regulation and the London Stock Exchange's Admission and Disclosure Standards.